3.2.4

 The Looking Glass self

-• The Looking Glass self is a concept developed by Charles Cooley in the early twentieth century, which states that our image of ourselves is formed by the way other people’s views and reactions are reflected back to us, changing the view with have of ourselves and our identity.
+• The Looking Glass self is a concept developed by Charles Cooley in the early twentieth century, which states that our image of ourselves is formed by the way other people’s views and reactions are reflected back to us, changing the view we have of ourselves and our identity.

 Dramaturgy